Without John Cale, Leonard Cohen’s ‘Hallelujah’ would’ve been forgotten

 Cohen’s original composition of ‘Hallelujah’ was built on an almost indecipherable synth-driven dirge of musical complexity.
-Released on 1984’s Various Positions it’s unfathomably long lyrics and twisted tonal range meant that Cohen could never get the song to its full potential.
+Released on 1984 effort Various Positions, its unfathomably long lyrics and twisted tonal range meant that Cohen could never get the song to its best standard.
 Enter John Cale.

-The iconic songwriter has had an indelible impact on modern rock and pop through his own work but most notably through his collaboration with Lou Reed on some of the shinier moments of the Velvet Underground’s artistic output.
-But maybe none more so than on his interpretation of Cohen’s masterpiece.
-Cale took the song and raised it to the heavens with a new arrangement which would garner the song’s rightly deserved halo.
+The iconic songwriter has had an indelible impact on modern rock and pop through his own work.
+But most notably through his collaboration with Lou Reed on some of the shinier moments of the Velvet Underground’s artistic output—perhaps none more so than on his interpretation of Cohen’s masterpiece.
+Cale took the song and raised it to the heavens with a new arrangement which would garner the track’s rightly deserved halo.

-Cale told PEOPLE in a recent discussion about the track that he first heard the song while attending one of Cohen’s gigs at the New York City venue; Beacon Theater back in 1990.
+Cale told People in a recent discussion about the track that he first heard the song while attending one of Cohen’s gigs at the New York City venue Beacon Theatre back in 1990.
 “I was really an admirer of his poetry, it never let you down.
 There’s a timelessness to it.”

-The song stayed in his mind, he didn’t decide to record it until French Magazine Les Inrockuptibles asked him to contribute to I’m Your Fan, an odd tribute to Cohen.
-In the days before a digital download was readily available Cale had to do things the old fashioned way “I called Leonard and asked him to send me the lyrics.”
-And there were a lot of them “Fifteen verses,” Cale confirms.
+Though the song stayed in his mind, Cale didn’t decide to record it until French Magazine Les Inrockuptibles asked him to contribute to I’m Your Fan, a somewhat odd tribute to Cohen.
+In the days before a digital download was readily available, Cale had to do things the old fashioned way: “I called Leonard and asked him to send me the lyrics and there were a lot of them, fifteen verses,” Cale confirms.
 “It was a long roll of fax paper.
 And then I choose whichever ones were really me.
 Some of them were religious, and coming out of my mouth would have been a little difficult to believe.
 I choose the cheeky ones.”

-After recording the song for the French magazine, Cale began to play around with some different arrangements while on his 1992 tour which was then recorded on his stripped-back live album Fragments of a Rainy Season.
+After recording the song, Cale began to play around with some different arrangements while on his 1992 tour which was then recorded on his stripped-back live album Fragments of a Rainy Season.
 “There were a lot of different venues and a lot of different kinds of performances.
 And as it turned out the ones that were best were the ones that were done on a real piano, not an electric piano.
-Every time we got a real Steinway things went up a couple notches.”
+Every time we got a real Steinway, things went up a couple notches.”

 It was Cale’s arrangement which had struck such a heavy chord with the musical world.
 Very quickly other artists were knocking at the door to do their own version of ‘Hallelujah’.
 Following Jeff Buckley’s cover of the track, which had another layer of grief and otherworldliness following his untimely death, the song was covered nearly 300 times in under a decade.
 According to Cale, Cohen grew weary of his creation’s popularity.
 “He said, ‘I don’t want to hear any more new versions of ‘Hallelujah’!
 Let’s put an embargo on that!’”